khoadp/kandy-titanium/documentation/index.md

 #### switchCamera(KrollDict args)
 Switch to front or back camera for video sharing.
+- `callee`: The callee who is accepted.
+- `camera`: The camera info.
+- `success`: The success callback function.
+- `error`: The error callback function.

 ##### switchSpeakerOn(KrollDict args)
 Switch speaker on for current active calls.